 If you’re managing one yourself, consider getting venue liability insurance and other business insurance.
-In this guide, learn what is venue liability insurance, how much it costs, the best insurance companies to purchase the coverage from, and more.
+In this guide, learn what venue liability cost insurance, how much it costs, the best insurance companies to purchase the coverage from, and more.

 Venue liability insurance is a collective term for different insurance products that will protect your venue business against specific third-party claims.
 One that’s very useful is general liability insurance.
 General liability insurance covers the following: